EternalllZM/EternalllZM/README.md

 ### Hi there 👋

+I know just enough to be dangerous, that's all.

 <!--
 **EternalllZM/EternalllZM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.